-In March 2018, Creative United and Take it away, announced an important and exciting partnership with Drake Music, OHMI Trust and Open Up Music.
+In March 2018, Creative United and Take it away, announced an important and exciting partnership with Drake Music, OHMI Trust, Open Up Music and Youth Music.

 The aims of this partnership include:

-- Improving our collective understanding of the potential demand for adapted and specialist musical instruments for use by disabled children and adults across the UK
+- Improve our collective understanding of the potential demand for adapted and specialist musical instruments for use by aspiring and professional musicians of all kinds and in particular disabled children and adults across the UK

-- Enabling existing prototype adaptations and instruments such as the Clarion to be taken further into small scale batch production for wider distribution and use
+- Enable existing prototype adaptations (from OHMI, OpenUp Music, DM Labs and other sources) to be taken further into small-scale batch production for wider distribution and use

-- Providing financial assistance to families and individuals that need access to these types of instruments by providing a combination of grants and loans to ensure equality of access for all
+- Provide financial assistance to families and individuals that need access to these types of instruments by providing a combination of grants and loans to ensure equality of access for all

 If you are interested in hearing more please get in touch.